EricssonResearch/coap-actuators/README.md

 Note that this repository is currently not compiling so all link below are outdated.

-This is the working area for the individual Internet-Draft, "Controlling Actuators with CoAP".
+This is the working area for the individual Internet-Draft, "CoAP Attacks".

 * [Editor's Copy](https://EricssonResearch.github.io/coap-actuators/#go.draft-mattsson-core-coap-attacks.html)
 * [Working Group Draft](https://tools.ietf.org/html/draft-mattsson-core-coap-attacks)